-To ensure such programs are properly managed, Telenet has traditionally put in place a robust project governance framework, consisting of a strong project methodology and supported by layered project forums and a dedicated project portfolio management office working together with divisional project management offices as a virtual team.
-However, as the environment in which Telenet operates is becoming more and more complex, volatile and uncertain, a fundamental change was needed within the working environment in order to respond better and faster to the changing environment, and to increase efficiency and effectiveness by breaking down silos.
-To this end, an organization-wide program was launched in 2019 in order to transform the Company into an agile organization.
-This transformation program kicked off in early 2019 with two pilot "tribes", which were extended towards the Residential organization in mid 2019, followed by a further companywide scale-up to other relevant departments.
-The scale-up aims to be implemented as from the second quarter of 2020.
+The environment in which Telenet operates is becoming more and more complex, volatile and uncertain.
+Therefore a fundamental change was needed in order to respond better and faster to the changing environment, and to increase efficiency and effectiveness by breaking down silos.
+To this end, an organization-wide program was launched in order to transform the Company into an agile organization.
+This transformation program kicked off in early 2019 with two pilot "tribes", which were extended towards the Residential organization later in the year.
+During 2020, the transformation was scaled up to all relevant departments involved in change activities.
+Telenet plans to continue to refine the agile way of working during 2021 and beyond.
+Key elements in the agile way of working are regular reviews of goals and priorities in light of the Company objectives, and taking financial and resource constraints into account; and Quarterly Business Reviews ("QBRs").
+In the QBRs, initiatives that contribute to the Company and Domain goals are reviewed, prioritized and approved.

 In order to ensure that the risks related to this agile way of working are timely and properly identified and assessed, the Risk and Compliance department has implemented a new "risk by design" methodology, whereby experts from the key risk areas (ICoFR, revenue/fraud, privacy, legal, regulatory, security, etc) are actively involved in the agile activities across Telenet.
 This new methodology aims to ensure that the agile activities remain within the risk boundaries as set by the risk experts.
-The methodology complements the project risk screening process which remains in place to identify and assess risks related to the more traditional projects.